Denver Mayor Puts 8 p.m. Curfew In Place Due To Violence During George Floyd Protests: 'We Have Seen Enough'

 The Colorado National Guard has been deployed by Gov. Jared Polis to help Denver police “maintain public safety and protect infrastructure and property in the downtown area,” according to Hancock.
 Officers from other agencies will also be helping out.
 The city attorney says there could be up to a $999 fine or 300 days in jail for violation of curfew.

+RTD is also suspending bus and rail service into and out of the downtown area.

-Denver Police Chief Paul Pazen said most protesters are doing so the right way, but on Friday buildings and businesses were damaged downtown and nearly 20 more people were arrested.
-A total of 17 were arrested in Thursday night’s protests and three police officers were hurt, with one getting injuries serious enough that they had to go to the hospital.
+Denver Police Chief Paul Pazen said most protesters are doing so the right way, but on Friday buildings and businesses were damaged downtown and dozens more people were arrested.
+A total of 13 were arrested in Thursday night’s protests and three police officers were hurt, with one getting injuries serious enough that they had to go to the hospital.

 “We need your help to weed out those who are inciting violence.
 Please help us keep this city safe,” Pazen said.